-(c) There shall be suitable storage space accessible to the resident for personal possessions such as toys, televisions, radios, prosthetic equipment, and clothing.
+(c) There must be suitable storage space accessible to the resident for personal possessions such as toys, televisions, radios, prosthetic equipment, and clothing.

-(d) Attics, mechanical rooms, boiler rooms, and other similar areas shall not be used for storage purposes.
+(d) Attics, mechanical rooms, boiler rooms, and other similar areas must not be used for storage purposes.

 §551.70.
-Electrical , Heating, Ventilating, and Air-conditioning Systems (HVAC)--All Facilities.
+Electrical Systems and HVAC --All Facilities.

-(a) Cooling and heating shall be provided, as necessary, for resident comfort.
-Heating systems in resident use areas shall be capable of maintaining a minimum temperature of 68 degrees Fahrenheit, and cooling of 81 degrees Fahrenheit maximum, with humidity in the normal comfort range.
+(a) Cooling and heating must be provided, as necessary, for resident comfort.
+Heating systems in resident use areas must be capable of maintaining a minimum temperature of 68 degrees Fahrenheit, and cooling of 81 degrees Fahrenheit maximum, with humidity in the normal comfort range.

-(b) The facility shall be well ventilated through the use of windows, mechanical ventilation, or a combination of both.
-Rooms and areas which do not have outside windows and which are used by residents or personnel shall be provided with functioning mechanical ventilation to change the air on a basis commensurate with the room usage.
+(b) The facility must be well ventilated through the use of windows, mechanical ventilation, or a combination of both.
+Rooms and areas which do not have outside windows and which are used by residents or staff must be provided with functioning mechanical ventilation to change the air on a basis commensurate with the room usage.

-(c) Air systems shall provide for the induction and mixing of at least 10% outside fresh air into the facility unless otherwise approved by DHS, that is, 100% continuous recirculation of interior air in most areas is not acceptable; or the system shall be designed to meet American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) .
+(c) Air systems must provide for the induction and mixing of at least 10 percent outside fresh air into the facility unless otherwise approved by HHSC , that is, 100 percent continuous recirculation of interior air in most areas is not acceptable; or the system must be designed to meet the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) requirements.

-(d) Operable outside windows shall be provided with insect screens that prevent insect entry.
+(d) Operable outside windows must be provided with insect screens that prevent insect entry.

-(e) Rooms such as baths, toilets, soiled linen, trash or garbage rooms, soiled utilities, janitor's closets, and other such areas which produce odors, fumes, excessive moisture, etc., shall be provided with an exhaust system ducted to the exterior, meeting nationally recognized standards for capacity and function.
+(e) Rooms such as baths, toilets, soiled linen, trash or garbage rooms, soiled utilities, janitor's closets, and other such areas which produce odors, fumes, excessive moisture, etc., must be provided with an exhaust system ducted to the exterior, meeting nationally recognized standards for capacity and function.

-(f) Electrical and mechanical systems shall be safe and in working order.
-The department may require the facility sponsor or licensee to submit evidence to this effect, consisting of a written report by the local fire marshal, city/county building official having jurisdiction, or a registered professional engineer.
+(f) Electrical and mechanical systems must be safe and in working order.
+HHSC may require the facility sponsor or licensee to submit evidence to this effect, consisting of a written report by the local fire marshal, city/county building official having jurisdiction, or a registered professional engineer.

-(g) Use of electrical appliances, devices, and lamps shall be such as not to overload circuits.
+(g) Use of electrical appliances, devices, and lamps must be such as not to overload circuits.

 (h) Portable heaters and open-flame heating devices are prohibited.
-All fuel burning devices shall be vented.
+All fuel burning devices must be vented.
 Working fireplaces are acceptable if of safe design and construction, and if screened or otherwise suitably enclosed.

 §551.71.
 Plumbing (All Facilities).

 (a) The water supply must be of safe, sanitary quality, suitable for use, and adequate in quantity and pressure.
-The water must be obtained from a water supply system; the location, construction, and operation of which are approved by the Texas Natural Resources Conservation Commission (TNRCC).
+The water must be obtained from a water supply system; the location, construction, and operation approved by the Texas Commission on Environmental Quality (TCEQ) .

-(b) Sewage must be discharged into a state-approved sewerage system or septic system; otherwise, the sewage must be collected, treated, and disposed of in a manner which is approved by TNRCC.
+(b) Sewage must be discharged into a state-approved sewerage system or septic system; otherwise, the sewage must be collected, treated, and disposed of in a manner approved by TCEQ .

 §551.72.
 Maintenance (All Facilities).

-(a) Walls, doors, and ceilings shall be maintained free from holes, cracks, falling plaster or paint, and shall be cleaned and painted.
+(a) Walls, doors, and ceilings must be maintained free from holes, cracks, falling plaster or paint, and must be cleaned and painted.

-(b) Paint or plaster inside the building that contains lead shall be removed or covered so that it is not accessible to the residents.
+(b) Paint or plaster inside the building that contains lead must be removed or covered so that it is not accessible to the residents.

-(c) All abandoned utilities such as electrical wiring, ducts, and pipes shall be removed from the facility when no longer usable.
+(c) All abandoned utilities such as electrical wiring, ducts, and pipes must be removed from the facility when no longer usable.

 §551.73.
 Environmental Services.